SourceLabOrg/kafka-connect-client/README.md

  * Create a new configuration object.
  *
  * This configuration also allows you to define some optional details on your connection,
- * such as using an outbound proxy (authenticated or not).
+ * such as using an outbound proxy (authenticated or not), SSL client settings, etc..
  */
 final Configuration configuration = new Configuration("http://hostname.for.kafka-connect.service.com:8083");